-- 1. ANTI-PLUG switch in MAN. with Potentiometer Pot #1 set to MIN., SYSTEM CNTRL switch in START. and CYCLE MODE switch in CONT.
-Feed product to the machine while the plunger cycles to push the plug out the discharge end. - 2.
-HAND REMOVAL Move the Anti-Plug switch to MANUAL to fully open the restriction rail.
+1. ANTI-PLUG switch in MAN. with Potentiometer Pot #1 set to MIN., SYSTEM CNTRL switch in START. and CYCLE MODE switch in CONT.
+The restriction cylinder pressure will be reduced to approximately 75 psi and will open.
+Feed product to the machine while the plunger cycles to push the plug out the discharge end.

+2. HAND REMOVAL.
+Move the Anti-Plug switch to MANUAL to fully open the restriction rail.
 Turn off water extractor.
 Use high pressure water or hand tools to manually remove the plugging material.

-CAUTION: Always turn off system control and lockout the electrical supply to the machine before inspecting, adjusting or servicing the machine.
+Crush Hazard - Always turn off system control and lockout the electrical supply to the machine before inspecting, adjusting or servicing the machine.